Staff

 Johanna Viilo

-As a Volunteer coordinator I support volunteers at People Matters, organise student placements, recruit new volunteers and run the members council.
+As a Volunteer Coordinator I support volunteers at People Matters, organise student placements, recruit new volunteers and run the members council.
+I also work in the employment service doing admin support.

 I completed a 3-month work placement at People Matters in 2017.
 I was studying a Social Services-degree in Finland and wanted to do one of my placements in England.
 I had such a great experience that I applied to work as a support worker when my placement ended.
 I have worked at People Matters in different job roles since then.